bufferapp/mrr-forecaster/README.md

 The forecaster works by pulling revenue data in from [this view in Looker](https://looker.buffer.com/looks/4468).
 The revenue data is aggregated by day and time series object is created.

-After the time series object has been created, the forecast fits an exponential smoothing state space model to the data.
+After the time series object has been created, the forecaster fits an exponential smoothing state space model to the data.

 ```{r}
 # fit exponential smoothing model